-Building on their University Core and GE Foreign Language courses, students begin the major with an introduction to European Studies (EUROP 200), a survey of European history (HIST 250), two elective courses in European history, and a course in either Western or Eastern European politics (POLI 341 or 347).
+Building on their University Core and GE Foreign Language courses, students begin the major with an introduction to European Studies (EUROP 200), a survey of European history (HIST 250), a course in European humanities (EUROP 320), two elective courses in European history, and a course in either Western or Eastern European politics (POLI 341 or 347).
 By their junior year, students should begin either the Social Sciences Track or the Humanities Track, each of which requires twelve hours of coursework.
 In their final year, students take the senior seminar in European Studies (EUROP 490R) and nine hours of supporting coursework (which must be approved in advance by the European Studies faculty coordinator).

 The European Studies Major